 Does Rice Wine Vinegar Contain Anything Haram?

-People who adhere to a strict halal diet may need to check the ingredients list on any product containing rice wine vinegar, as it is possible for other non-halal ingredients such as alcohol or pork products to be added.
+People who adhere to a strict halal diet may need to check the ingredients list on any product containing rice wine vinegar, as other non-halal ingredients such as alcohol or pork products can be added.
 Additionally, some people may wish to avoid consuming fermented foods due to religious beliefs and health concerns.

 Rice wine vinegar is a versatile condiment which can be used to add flavour, acidity and sweetness to many dishes.
 It can be used in place of other types of vinegar such as apple cider vinegar or white wine vinegar.
 Additionally, it can also be used as the base for dressings, marinades and sauces.